Thinking about going freelance? It’s not as scary as you think. Here’s everything you need to know about making the leap into a new and wondrous world

 It’s very much an open, inclusive sphere with the added advantage that if you find other people work, they’ll usually return the favour.

-Freelance is often cast as an unreliable, last-chance saloon option.
+Freelance is often cast as an unreliable work option.
 This absolutely isn’t true.
-But that said, there’s never a point as a freelancer where you’re plain sailing, one hand on the wheel.
+That said, there’s never a point as a freelancer where you’re plain sailing, one hand on the wheel.

-When you’re self-employed, you’re forever hustling and thinking ahead to your next pay check or creative challenge.
+When you’re self-employed, you’re forever thinking ahead to your next creative challenge.
 Some people interpret this as an insecure way of life, but I prefer to think of it as an exciting one.

-You have to adapt yourself to the pitch and hurl of the freelance current.
-Adapt, pick up new skills, say yes and learn later.
-Be tenacious.
-Do this, and you’re arguably in a better position than someone who’s comfortably coasting along full-time.
+You have to move to the pitch and hurl of the freelance current.
+Adapt, pick up new skills, be tenacious.
+Do this, and you’re arguably in a better position than someone who’s comfortably coasting along full-time

 The scariest thing is making the leap